recitale/recitale/docs/configuration.rst

 Date locale
 ~~~~~~~~~~~

-By default, Prosopopee uses locale from LC_TIME environment variable to generate human-readable date.
+By default, recitale uses locale from LC_TIME environment variable to generate human-readable date.

 For example, if your LC_TIME equals to en_US.utf8, then you get "23 August 2020" as date on the gallery tile.
 If you are using ru_RU.utf8, then you get "23 Августа 2020".